 Should you buy a macro photography light box or make a macro photo studio yourself?
-These mini lighting studios are great for you if you want a simple way to have success with macro lighting and don't want to go through a complex set-up each time you shoot macro.
+These mini lighting studios are great for you if you want a simple way to have success with macro lighting and don't want to go through a newcomplex setup each time you shoot macro.

-I prefer the ones that fold up or collapse because they are easy to take down and store out of the way when not using them.
+You set up a macro lighting tent like this to be able to diffuse the light and make your subject look great.
+The designs that fold up or collapse are easy to set up, take down and store out of the way when you're not using them.

 You will have to try and evaluate by looking at the LCD screen after capture.
 With continuous lights, you can adjust the lights and get a good idea of your finished photo.

 There are a million ways to make these on your own.
-It depends on how handy you are in making things with your hands and what materials you have on hand or are willing to buy.
+It depends on how handy you are in making things, having the tools you may need, and how much time you have on your hands.

 This is a real cheap way to go. make sure that you build it so that you can light your macro subject form above and from the sides.

-This set-up is not fold-able or collapsible but it is pretty easy to do.
+This set-up is not fold-able or collapsible but it is pretty easy to construct.
 Just don't cut yourself with a sharp blade.
 Here is a one minute video on method 1.

 This requires a bit more precision with your cuts and folds but it is collapsible.
 Here is a five minute video on this idea.